 The College of New Jersey affirms that a community of learners and scholars is built around high expectations in which all members use and develop their talents to make the College a better place.
-The College expects exemplary achievement, and it strives to hire teacher-scholars who will be successful in the initial evaluation process and continued professional growth.
+The College expects exemplary achievement, strives to hire teacher-scholars who will be successful in the initial evaluation process and continued professional growth, and seeks to recognize through the ranks of promotion those who demonstrate continuous exemplary achievement in teaching (or librarianship) and advising, scholarly/creative/professional activity, and service.
+Standards and procedures shall be fairly and equitably applied to all candidates, with the goal of supporting a culture in which progression through the ranks is a regular part of a successful academic career.

 All decisions regarding faculty and librarian evaluation and development are based on teaching/librarianship, scholarly/creative/professional activity, and service, and faculty are expected to demonstrate accomplishments and meet the standards in all three categories.
-Evidence of high quality teaching or librarianship is essential for reappointment, tenure, and promotion.
+Evidence of high-quality teaching or librarianship is essential for reappointment, tenure, and promotion.
 Excellence in scholarly/creative/professional activity and/or service cannot compensate for a lack of excellence in teaching/librarianship.